Baldarello/localization-pro/backend/README.md

 ```sh
 npm run dev:backend
 ```
+This script will first run any pending database migrations and then start the server.

 ### For Production/Standard Start
 To start the backend server normally, use this command from the **root** directory:
 ```sh
 npm run start:backend
 ```
+This will also run migrations before starting the server.

 The server will start on `http://localhost:3001` by default.